unityHUI/learnGit/ReadMe.txt

 Git is a version control system.
 YGH is HameSome
-every body is Haihaihai
 good good study day day up
+Fourth Change is Useful